simpledotorg/deployment/standalone/README.md

 Scripts for setting up simple-server in a standalone environment.
-The scripts sit in `/standalone`.

 # Terraform:
-For testing purposes, `provision-playground/` contains a terraform script to spin up boxes on digitalocean.
+For testing purposes, `provision-playground/terraform` contains a terraform script to spin up boxes on digitalocean.
 - Add digitalocean creds and ssh fingerprints to `terraform.tfvars` (use `terraform.tfvars.sample`)
-- Add aws credentials to ~/.aws/credentials (for storing tfstate to s3):
+- Add aws credentials to `~/.aws/credentials` (for storing tfstate to s3):
     ```
     [development]
     aws_access_key_id=